-If you choose any medical plan other than the Student Health Plan, you must provide verification of adequate coverage at the beginning of your first semester or term and annually at the beginning of fall semester.
+If you choose any medical plan other than the Student Health Plan, you must provide verification of adequate coverage at the beginning of every academic year (each fall semester) that you are at least a 3⁄4-time student.
 Carefully review any medical plan you're considering to make sure it will provide you with sufficient coverage for your current and future healthcare needs.
 Coverage must be effective by the first day of class.
-The Student Health Plan office (located at the BYU SHC and the LDS Business College cashier's office) makes all determinations about health coverage waivers.
+The Student Health Plan office (located at the BYU SHC and the Ensign College cashier's office) makes all determinations about health coverage waivers.
 Decisions by the Student Health Plan Office are final.